AndriiPetrov/christmas_tree_quiz/README.md

-In VS Code run install extension Live Server.
+In VS Code install extension Live Server.

 Run this extension